nsh1507/E-Commerce/docs/DesignDoc.md

 ### ViewModel Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._

+**NeedController:** Responds to HTML requests for the Needs resource.
+It connects the Need UI to the Need model in the backend and will create, update, and get needs from the needs cupboard as necessary, all by accessing methods in NeedDAO objects.

+**HelperController:** Responds to HTML requests for the Helper resource.
+It connects the Funding Basket and Helper related UI to the backend, with functionality to create, get and authenticate helpers as well as manipulate a Helper's Funding Basket, all by accessing methods in HelperDAO objects.

+**NeedDAO:** An interface for the Data Access Object used to access and modify the underlying storage for the Needs Cupboard.

+**NeedFileDAO:** The specific implementation of NeedDAO.
+Contains functionality to create and get a need from the underlying storage, as well as search, update, and delete.

+**HelperDAO:** An interface for the Data Access Object used to access and modify the underlying storage for Helpers and their funding baskets.

+**HelperFileDAO:** the specific implementation of HelperDAO.
+Access the underlying storage to create, get, and update Helpers as well as their Funding Baskets.
+Also authenticates their login credentials.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View